Masterpiece Stories

 Alf Rolfsen, The Railway Station, 1932, Nasjonalmuseet, Oslo, Norway.

 Alf Rolfsen was a Norwegian painter who captured the vibrancy and intensity of the modern age.
 His wonderful painting, The Railway Station depicts a large train station, a space filled with three trains and a multitude of figures.
 Two passengers and two luggage carriers fill the foreground while an embracing couple can be seen in the mid-ground.
 One of the passengers, a blonde woman in a white fur coat, dominates the foreground with her chic silhouette and calm appearance.
 She is poised and stylish – a modern woman.
-Like the railway station, this beautiful woman represents the youth and vigour of a new age.
-In this painting Rolfsen has embraced progress.
+Like the railway station, this beautiful woman represents the youth and vigor of a new age.
+In this painting, Rolfsen has embraced progress.
 Its style reflects both Modernism and Futurism, praising speed, machinery, industry and offering a rejection of the traditional past.
 It is the machine age.

 Alf Rolfsen, The Big Station, 1932, Nasjonalmuseet, Oslo, Norway.
 Enlarged Detail of White Countess.